valentina-b/ecosio-eco-friendly-cosmetics/README.md

 and visual design.
 Since the target audience identifies both sustainability and cosmetics with women, it was crucial to create a brand the users are comfortable with.

 My approach to design started with research as well.
-I had to be aware of what kind of product packaging and web design guidelines are competitors and cosmetic companies following.
-Since my marketplace is going to have those products, my design had to match well with them - and that too, not match well with only one of those brands but all of them.
+I had to be aware of what kind of product packaging and web design guidelines competitors and cosmetic companies are following.
+Since my marketplace is going to have those products, my design had to match them well - and that too, not match well with only one of those brands but all of them.

-Two brands that were a huge inspiration for my design are [Supply](https://supply.co/) and [Aesop](https://www.aesop.com/us/).
+Two brands were a huge inspiration for my design - [Supply](https://supply.co/) and [Aesop](https://www.aesop.com/us/).
 Most of the product selection is coming from these two brands and, even though Aesop isn't just for men, I think they are both such a great example of elegant minimalist design style.
 The fact that majority of the brands have product images without background or with white background was a big help as it allowed me to focus more on creating ECOSiO's visual design rather than adjust it to the products.